Fonemine/documentation/cpq_admin.md

 Sometimes, products (especially the customizable complex products) also include an image that visualizes the product.
 These images flow through from the Quote UI Layout where they are input as "file" inputs, all the way to the output document quote.
 Image file inputs are supported as follows:

-* **Quote UI Layout File Input Creation** In the form section of a Quote UI Layout, a file input field is created.
+* **Quote UI Layout File Input Field Creation** In the form section of a Quote UI Layout, a file input field is created.

 ![Creating File Input Fields in Quote UI Layout](/zendesk_images/FileInputSetup.png)